 Nevertheless, this generally positive situation is no reason for complacency in present circumstances.
-Some have predicted that mortgage arrears may increase in the short to medium term as households face higher interest rates (currently higher than in 2004) and a cost crunch from higher energy and food costs that began to escalate in 2004 and are now at unprecedented levels.
+Some have predicted that mortgage arrears may increase in the short to medium term as households face a cost crunch from higher energy and food costs.
 Any resultant decline in economic conditions may quickly accelerate the proportion of mortgages in arrears.
-Indeed, by mid-2007, overall mortgage arrears in Canada were reported by some analysts to have risen to 0.5% from the 0.25% rate of 2005-2006, though even this remained far lower than in the U.S. 120